Thomas D. PEAK

 RNZAF Trade: Wireless Operator/Air Gunner

-Service Details: It is believed that Tom joined the RNZAF at the same time as Alan Feisst and Ken Law, and they underwent initial training together at RNZAF Station Levin. the three then travelled together to Canada to complete their various training courses.
+Service Details: Tom joined the RNZAF at the same time as Alan Feisst and Ken Law, and they underwent initial training together at RNZAF Station Levin.
+The three then travelled together to Canada to complete their various training courses.

 But before shipping out, the three young men and another fellow Cambridge airman, Sgt James Ritchie, returned to Cambridge for an official farewell.